cornerstone-data/papers/architecture_vision/Cornerstone_Architecture_Vision.md

 * Future Cornerstone data assets easily fall into extract, transform, and publish steps as well.

+### Example file structure
-### For how this translates into folder structure, Figure 4 shows how the files in the monorepo called “bedrock” could be structured.
+Figure 4 shows how the files in a monorepo called `bedrock` could be structured.

 ![Example file structure of future codebase.](file_structure.png) Figure 4.
 Potential file structure of Cornerstone’s future monorepo.